relliky/Tais_Home_Assistant_Config/python_templates/README.md

 7. Move package/dashboard room ordering into its own module.
 8. Move room-specific classes into a `rooms.py` module.
 9. Move output path and YAML/JSON writing helpers into their own module.
+10. Move CLI parsing helpers into their own module.

 Recommended next steps: